valpr/amazing-places/README.md

 - [x] Fix Typing confusion
 - [x] Click event to place markers
 - [x] actual tsconfig and lint rules
-- [ ] Set up a proper redux state for markers/diagram it out
+- [x] Set up a proper redux state for markers/diagram it out
+- [ ] Hook up inputs to create marker action
+- [ ] Clean up UI of side menu- proper grid layout?
 - [ ] Add a route rendering component between all markers https://stackoverflow.com/questions/55424790/how-i-draw-a-route-with-react-google-maps-component
 - [ ] Able to add a description to markers (input form on the side?)
 - [ ] Create a 'details menu' on the side